fengalin/jstation-controller/README.md

 Pre-built packages are available for Linux, macOS and Windows from the [release page](https://github.com/fengalin/jstation-controller/releases).

+Note: the default packages use the `wgpu` backend.
+If you run into errors, try the alternative: `glow`.

 See the dedicated chapter below if you want to build the application from source.

 ![jstation-controller UI](assets/screenshot_20230124.png "jstation-controller UI")